tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguisoloud.h/cpp:		depends on STL.
 License:  ZLib/LibPNG (and others more liberal) Link: [http://sol.gfxile.net/soloud/index.html]
 -> imguitinyfiledialogs.h/cpp:	depends on Comdlg32.lib and Ole32.lib on Windows.
 Link: [http://tinyfiledialogs.sourceforge.net]
 -> imguisqlite3.h/cpp:		depends on -lsqlite3.
 It's CppSQLite from [http://www.codeproject.com/KB/database/CppSQLite.aspx]
+-> imguifreetype.h/cpp:		depends on freetype2.
+License: MIT.
+It allows better font hinting, and Bold and Oblique variations of the .ttf font.
+Link: [https://github.com/Vuhdo/imgui_freetype]

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: